 And it was exactly what Matt needed.
 The total cost for his initial visit and tests was $50, and his doctor recommended that Matt try a biologic.
 His navigator then sent Matt information on a patient assistance program.
 The biologic's manufacturer approved him for the program.

 Once again, his navigator stepped in to help out.
-Every month she connects Matt with the manufacturer through a three-way call and assists with getting his prescription refilled.
 While acting as a mediator between Matt and the manufacturer might not sound like something you initially think of as a service offered, it is a regular occurrence for the patient navigators.